VolkanSah/Debug-Logger-Pro/README.md

 - **NEW:** Filter out unnecessary AJAX logs for cleaner data
 - **Improvement:** Enhanced UI for better accessibility and user experience
 - **Improvement:** Added "Clear Log" button directly in the console

-## Why Version 3.0?

-**The Honest Story:** Version 2.5 had some solid ideas but several critical bugs:
-- **Double hook registration** caused admin menu issues
-- **No fatal error detection** meant missing the most important errors
-- **Copy function was broken** and frustrating to use
-- **Race conditions** in file writing
-- **XSS vulnerability** in log display

-**The Solution:** Instead of patching these issues one by one, I collaborated with Claude 4 Sonnet to rebuild the plugin properly.
-The AI helped identify the bugs, suggested modern WordPress best practices, and helped implement professional error handling.

-**Credits:** Special thanks to Anthropic's Claude 4 Sonnet for the code review, bug identification, and architectural improvements that made this version possible. **Additional thanks to Google's Gemini for the full internationalization support and the generation of the `.pot` and `.po` language files.**

 ## Contributing